Dr Rhian Hodges

 Hodges, Rh. (forthcoming) ‘Rhetoric or reality?
 Is Welsh really a living language and a language for living?
 Language use of new Welsh speakers in Cwm Rhymni, south Wales’ in M. Hornsby & K. Rosiak. (eds.)
 Celtic Studies, Eastern Perspectives.
 Cambridge: Cambridge Scholars Publishing.

-Ifan, G. & Hodges, Rh. (forthcoming) ‘Creative Collaboration in Higher Education: A Coleg Cymraeg Cenedlaethol case-study’ in D. Palfreyman & C. Van der Walt, (eds.)
+Ifan, G. & Hodges, Rh.
+(2017) ‘Creative Collaboration in Higher Education: A Coleg Cymraeg Cenedlaethol case-study’ in D. Palfreyman & C. Van der Walt, (eds.)
 Academic Biliteracies.
 Bristol: Multilingual Matters.

 Hodges, Rh; Prys, C; Orrell, A; Williams, S; Williams, E. (2015) Defnyddio’r Gymraeg yn y Gymuned: Astudiaeth Ymchwil.
 Caerdydd: Llywodraeth Cymru.